 As important as basic concepts like leverage and spreads are for forex scalpers, they are still secondary subjects in comparison to issues related to the broker, his attitude and preferences.
 Quite simply, the broker is the most important variable determining the possibility, and profitability of a scalping strategy for any trader.
 A scalper has control over his strategies, stop loss, or take profit orders, as well as his time frame for trading, but he has no say in matters such as server stability, spreads, and the attitude of the broker to scalping.

 There are hundreds of brokers operating in the retail forex market today; naturally, each has a technical capability, and business model suitable to a different trader profile.
 These differences are immaterial to most long term traders, for swing traders they are meaningful but not that significant, but for day traders and scalpers they are the distinction between profit and loss.
 At the very basic level, the spread is a tax paid on profits and losses to the broker for his services, but the relationship goes a lot deeper than that.
 Let’s take a look at the various issues related to the scalper-broker relationship.
-(Once you've read this article make sure to stop by our forex broker review section to find more informations on the most popular retail forex brokers.)
+(Once you’ve read this article make sure to stop by our forex broker review section to find more informations on the most popular retail forex brokers and compare features.)

 A trader who doesn’t use the scalping or day-trading strategies will open and close may be one or two positions, at most, in a single day.
 Although the cost of the spread is still an important variable, a successful trading style can easily justify the relatively small fees paid to the broker.
 The situation is quite different for the scalper however.
 Since the scalper will open and close tens of positions in a short period of time, the cost of his trades will be a very significant item on his balance sheet.
 Let’s see an example.